-Will Smith says he has 'reached out' to Chris Rock about Oscars slap
+Will Smith says he has reached out to Chris Rock about Oscars slap

 "I'm here whenever you're ready to talk."

 Smith has previously only issued written statements about the altercation.
+In the video, on his own YouTube channel, he answers questions that appear to be written by fans.

-In the video, Smith is seen answering questions written by fans.
-Smith reads out the questions himself, addressing the camera directly.
+He reads out out the questions himself, addressing the camera directly.

-"I spent the last three months replaying and understanding the nuances and the complexities of what happened in that moment," he said.
+"I spent the last three months replaying and understanding the nuances and the complexities of what happened in that moment," the actor said.

 "I wasn't thinking about how many people got hurt in that moment...
 There is no part of me that thinks that was the right way to behave in that moment."